wpdas/chain-db-py/README.md

 )
 db = await connect(connection)

-# Get a table with type casting using the model class
+# Get a table with type casting using the model class (serves as a schema for the table also)
 greeting_table = await db.get_table("greeting", GreetingTable)

 # Now your IDE will provide autocompletion and type checking